ArtScience Museum

 The ArtScience Museum is a museum within the integrated resort of Marina Bay Sands in the Downtown Core of the Central Area in Singapore.
-Opened on 17 February 2011 by Singapore's prime minister, Lee Hsien Loong, it features major exhibitions that blend art, science, culture and technology.
+Opened on 17 February 2011 by Singapore's prime minister, Lee Hsien Loong, it features exhibitions that blend art, science, culture and technology.
+It is the largest private museum in Singapore.

-Although a permanent exhibition at the ArtScience Gallery has been planned, the museum mainly hosts touring exhibitions curated by other museums.
+The museum mainly hosts touring exhibitions curated by other museums, in addition to a permanent exhibition created in conjunction with art collective teamLab.

+History

 On 12 November 2025, its partnership with PGLang's creative agency Project 3 was officially announced, intended for the museum's rebrand and current-to-upcoming shows.

 Architecture

 The architecture is said to be a form reminiscent of a lotus flower.
 It was designed by Moshe Safdie and features an exterior made of fibre-reinforced plastic supported internally by a steel lattice.

 Referred to as "The Welcoming Hand of Singapore" by Las Vegas Sands chairman Sheldon Adelson, the ArtScience Museum is anchored by a round base in the middle, with ten extensions referred to as "fingers" in the shape of a flower.
 The design concept for each finger denotes various gallery spaces sporting skylights at the "fingertips", which are included as sustainable illumination for the curved interior walls.